Secure Random Sampling in Differential Privacy: Background

 The IEEE standard$^{\ref{foot:ieee754}}$ gives an algorithm for addition, subtraction, multiplication, division, and square root and requires that implementations produce the same result as that algorithm.

 The standard specifies that floating-point numbers are represented as base \num{2} fractions.
 For example, the value $0.001_2$ represents the decimal value $\frac{0}{2} + \frac{0}{4} + \frac{1}{8}$.
-Nonetheless, not all decimal fractions can be represented exactly as binary factions.
+Nonetheless, not all decimal fractions can be represented exactly as binary fractions.
 Thus, the decimal floating-point numbers are approximated to the binary floating point.
-For example, in base-\num{2}, $\frac{1}{10}$ is represented as the infinite value $0.0001100110011\ldots$
+For example, in base-\num{2}, $\frac{1}{10}$ is represented as the infinitely-repeating value $0.0001100110011\ldots$

 The standard provides information about the error introduced by both the representation and operations that can be performed.
 For example, the addition (and subtraction) operation can be performed by converting the operands to the same exponent, and then summing (or subtracting) the mantissa.
-On the other hand, multiplications can easily be computed by multiplying the mantissa of both operands and adding the exponents.
+On the other hand, multiplications can be computed by multiplying the mantissa of both operands and adding the exponents.

 These operation introduce a rounding error, as the values need to be converted and as multiplications are performed.
-Moreover, the standard specifies various rounding modes, including round to nearest (where ties round to the nearest even digit in the required position, the most commonly used), round to nearest\todo{Is this a typo?} (where ties round away from zero), round up (toward $+\infty$), round down (toward $-\infty$), and round toward zero (\ie, truncation).
+Moreover, the standard specifies various rounding modes, including round to nearest (where ties round to the nearest even digit in the required position, the most commonly used), round away from zero, round up (toward $+\infty$), round down (toward $-\infty$), and round toward zero (\ie, truncation).

 The amount of error can be quantified~\cite{goldberg1991every} to a \emph{machine epsilon} (generally denoted as $E_{\mathtt{mach}}$), that depends on the actual precision used in the representation.
-For example, single precision floating point (32 bits) have a machine epsilon equal to $2^{-23} \approx 1.19 \times 10^{-7}$, while double precision floating point numbers (64 bits) have a machine epsilon equal to $2^{-52} \approx 2.22 \times 10^{-16}$.
+For example, single precision floating point (\num{32} bits) have a machine epsilon equal to $2^{-23} \approx 1.19 \times 10^{-7}$, while double precision floating point numbers (\num{64} bits) have a machine epsilon equal to $2^{-52} \approx 2.22 \times 10^{-16}$.